polterguy/hyper-ide/helpers/help-files/03 - Micro/01 - Introduction.md

 **Notice**, just because of that Phosphorus Five and Hyper IDE happens to have its own CSS framework, there are no reasons why you can't use your own favourite instead, such as Bootstrap or Milligram for instance.
+With Phosphorus Five and Hyperlambda you have (almost) 100% perfect control over the resulting HTML markup.